Essex lorry deaths: Fatalities

 The ambulance service said that all 39 people were dead before it arrived, and attempts at resuscitation could not be made.
-The deceased—31 males and 8 females—included 10 teenagers; the 2 youngest were 15-year-old boys.
+The deceased— 31 males and eight females — included 10 teenagers; the two youngest were 15-year-old boys.

 They are believed to have been either victims of human trafficking (for example, as forced labourers), migrants who paid smugglers to move them to the United Kingdom, or both.
 Smugglers often force migrants to work off the cost of the trip in slave-like conditions.
 There have been a number of incidents in which migrants to Europe died or were injured as a result of dangerous transportation methods.
-In an incident in Dover in June 2000, 58 Chinese nationals died in similar circumstances.
+It is often compared to the 2000 Dover incident which 58 Chinese nationals died in similar circumstances.

 On 23 November, it was reported that one of the teenagers later found dead had gone missing from an asylum centre in the Netherlands.

 On 11 February 2020, Essex Police said that post-mortems gave a combination of hypoxia and hyperthermia as the provisional causes of death.

 Identification

-Initially the police said the deceased were all Chinese nationals and the Chinese embassy in London sent officials to assist with identification.
+Initially the Deputy Chief Constable of Essex Police released a statement, "All are believed to be Chinese nationals".
+The Chinese embassy in London sent officials to assist with identification.

 On 2 November, police clarified they were all Vietnamese.
 The family of a 26-year-old Vietnamese woman made public her last text message to her parents which she sent as she was dying; her family said they paid around £30,000 to smuggle their daughter from Vietnam to the UK.

 On 3 November, Vietnamese officials provided DNA samples from people in Nghệ An Province and essential documents to help identify the deceased.
 By 7 November, all of the deceased had been formally identified.
-Names, ages and hometowns were released on 8 November; 20 were from Nghệ An Province, 10 from Hà Tĩnh, 4 from Haiphong, 3 from Quảng Bình, 1 from Diễn Châu District and 1 from Thừa Thiên-Huế.
+Names, ages and hometowns were released on 8 November; 20 were from Nghệ An Province, 10 from Hà Tĩnh, four from Hải Phòng, three from Quảng Bình and two from Thừa Thiên-Huế.